Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 {{ end }}
 ```

-This is very similar to SvelteKit [`app.html`](https://github.com/sveltejs/kit/blob/92eb1aacb2355f36dd0d0e88048b8a9bd8219ea3/packages/create-svelte/templates/default/src/app.html).
+This is very similar to SvelteKit's [`app.html`](https://github.com/sveltejs/kit/blob/92eb1aacb2355f36dd0d0e88048b8a9bd8219ea3/packages/create-svelte/templates/default/src/app.html).

+Pages in the `pages` directory define the `head` and `body` template.
+Therefore, when reaching any URL, the template will be rendered base on the path

 When the user has loaded the initial page, clicking on any `a` element will make a HTMX request to server thanks to [`hx-boost`](https://htmx.org/attributes/hx-boost/).

 The `hx-boost` attribute will replace the `body` when the user clicks on a `a` element.
-I've added the `head-support` for HTMX so that we can also replace `head` when doing SSR.
+I've also added the `head-support` for HTMX so that we can also replace `head` when doing SSR.
 This is used to dynamically change the `title` and CSS.

 Example: